Aspen ski racer Wiley Maple healthy again, ready to ‘do some damage’ on World Cup

 "There is something about Aspen athletes where we hammer way too hard. … I've come back a lot of times and this is how I've done it.
 You can't let the fear set in," Maple said.
 "Right before Chile there was still a large part of me that wasn't sure if I'd ever be able to ski at that level again. … I was actually surprisingly fast, immediately.
 Within a week I was right in there winning runs and feeling pretty comfortable on skis again."

-A strong showing this weekend at Lake Louise — the downhill is today and super-G on Sunday — and next week at Beaver Creek would likely get him back in the U.S Ski Team's good graces and pave the way for a complete World Cup season.
+A strong showing last weekend at Lake Louise — Saturday's downhill and Sunday's super-G — and this week at Beaver Creek would likely get him back in the U.S Ski Team's good graces and pave the way for a complete World Cup season.
 As for the 2018 Winter Olympics in South Korea, it's hardly out of the equation either.

 Maple has never been to the Olympics — he missed the 2014 Olympic season because of injury — but he considers himself to be among the five or six men with a chance to earn one of the four downhill spots for the U.S. come February.